Denial of Service DDoS attack

 Imagine a scenario where you are visiting some websites and one of them seems to be a little slow.
 You might blame their servers to improve their scalability as they might be experiencing a lot of user traffic on their site.
 Most of the sites already take this issue into account beforehand.
-Chances are, they might be a victim of what is known as DDoS attack, Ditributed Denial of Service Attack.
-Refer – Deniel of Service and Prevention
+Chances are, they might be a victim of what is known as a DDoS attack, Distributed Denial of Service Attack.
+Refer – Denial of Service and Prevention

 Types of DDoS attacks –

 DDoS attacks can be divided into three major categories:

 - Application layer attacks –

 These attacks focus on attacking layer 7 of the OSI model where the webpages are generated in response to the request initiated by the end-user.
 For a client, generating a request does not take any heavy load and it can easily generate multiple requests to the server.
 On the other hand, responding to a request takes the considerable load for the server as it has to build all the pages, compute any queries and load the results from the database according to the request.

 Examples: HTTP Flood attack and attack on DNS Services.